VM User’s Guide

 Other Methods of VM Creation

-In addition to creating VMs from the provided templates, there are 3 other methods that you can use to create VMs.
+In addition to creating VMs from the provided templates, you can create VMs by using the following methods:

 - Cloning an existing VM